201800128/programa-o-I/README.md

-# Jogo Touros e Vacas/ Cows and Bulls Game
+# Cows and Bulls Game
 Python

 # What is this?